General John Hathorn Stone House: History

-Today the road, a former section of Route 94, is named for Hathorn.
+Today, a former section of Route 94 is named for Hathorn.
 A nearby restaurant is also known as Chateau Hathorn.

-As of March, 2009, a Permaculture practice and education initiative has been implemented on the site.
+As of March 2009, a Permaculture practice and education initiative has been implemented on the site.
 Using the 9 acre across the street from the Hathorn Stone House, Hathorn Farm has created a "beyond organic" garden that maximizes rainwater and grows only heirloom and organic produce.
+Hathorn Farm also offers a 72-hour Permaculture Design Certification course.